New Mexico Forms Library

 g. veterans’ benefits;

-h. pensions or retirement funds;
+h. pensions and retirement funds;

-j. crime victims' reparation fund payments;
+i. crime victims’ reparation fund payments;

-k. a family allowance to a decedent's surviving spouse and children, subject to the limitations of Sections 45-2-401 and 45-2-402 NMSA 1978;
+j. a family allowance to a decedent’s surviving spouse and children, subject to the limitations of Sections 45-2-401 and 45-2-402 NMSA 1978;

-l. the minimum amount of shares necessary for certain cooperative associations as provided by Section 53-4-28 NMSA 1978;
+k. the minimum amount of shares necessary for certain cooperative associations as provided by Section 53-4-28 NMSA 1978;

-m. fraternal benefit society payments;
+l. fraternal benefit society payments;

 4. HOW TO PROTECT EXEMPT PROPERTY:

-A "claim of exemption (garnishment)" form is attached for you to complete and file with the court.
-YOU MUST COMPLETE AND RETURN THE ATTACHED CLAIM OF EXEMPTIONS (GARNISHMENT) FORM TO THE CLERK OF THE COURT WITHIN TEN (10) DAYS AFTER SERVICE OF THIS NOTICE UPON YOU.
+A “claim of exemption (garnishment)” form is attached for you to complete and file with the court.
+YOU MUST COMPLETE AND RETURN THE ATTACHED CLAIM OF EXEMPTIONS (GARNISHMENT) FORM TO THE CLERK OF THE COURT WITHIN TEN (10) DAYS AFTER SERVICE OF THIS NOTICE ON YOU.
 YOU MUST ALSO SERVE A COPY OF THE COMPLETED AND SIGNED CLAIM OF EXEMPTIONS (GARNISHMENT) FORM ON THE JUDGMENT CREDITOR AND ON THE GARNISHEE.

 If you do not complete and file the claim of exemptions (garnishment) form within ten (10) days and attend the hearing, your money or property may be turned over to the judgment creditor.

-YOU SHOULD COMPLETE AND RETURN THE CLAIM OF EXEMPTION FORM TO THE CLERK OF THE COURT WITHIN TEN (10) DAYS AFTER SERVICE OF THIS FORM UPON YOU.
+YOU SHOULD COMPLETE AND RETURN THE CLAIM OF EXEMPTION FORM TO THE CLERK OF THE COURT WITHIN TEN (10) DAYS AFTER SERVICE OF THIS FORM ON YOU.
 MAKE A COPY OF THE COMPLETED FORM FOR YOUR RECORDS AND SERVE A COPY ON THE JUDGMENT CREDITOR AND ON THE GARNISHEE.